Northwest Airlines Flight 255: Accident

+At roughly 20:32 EDT, Flight 255 departed the gate in Detroit with 149 passengers (including 21 children) and six crew members.
+At pushback, the total weight of the airliner was 144046 lb, just under the maximum allowable weight of 146058 lb.

-At 20:34:40, the pushback tug was disconnected from the aircraft and at 20:34:50, the controller cleared Flight 255 to taxi to runway number 3C (center).
+At 20:34:50, Flight 255 was cleared for taxi to runway 3C (center).
 The crew was also informed about the update of the automatic terminal information service information, to which Dodds reported on weather data update.
 At 20:35:43, the ground controller instructed to use taxiway C and switch to frequency 119.45 MHz to communicate with another controller.
 Dodds acknowledged the instructions to follow the taxiways, but did not repeat the new frequency and did not tune the radio to it.
 The dispatch packet provided by the airline included takeoff performance data based on using runways 21L or 21R, but the flight was cleared for takeoff on Detroit's runway 3C, the shortest available runway.
 The flight crew had to reconfigure the on-board computer for taking off on runway 3C.
-Dodds also recalculated the allowable takeoff weight for the flight, and concluded that it was within normal limits.
+Dodds also recalculated the allowable takeoff weight for the flight, and concluded the weight of the aircraft was within this limit.
 In the process of taxiing, Flight 255 missed the required turn, so Dodds contacted the ground controller and received instructions on how to proceed to runway 3C, and also to switch to 119.45 MHz.
 Dodds again acknowledged the instructions and this time acknowledged the new frequency and switched to it.
 The second ground controller specified the route to runway 3C.
 The crew also received a brief weather report.